tvt21spogroup11weatherdata/Climate-Data-Visualization-Tool/README.md

 ## Testing

-Mocha and Chai were used for testing the API's connection to the database Jest was used for frontend component testing on signup, login and user account pages
+Mocha and Chai were used for testing the API's connection to the database.
+Jest was used for frontend component testing on signup, login and user account pages